Learn how to turn on and off the closed caption (CC) feature online or on your TV.

 You can use either the cable box or the TV to turn closed captioning on or off.
 If you accidentally turn closed captioning on in both, you’ll see a double layer of captions.

-On HDTV or HD DVR:
+On High Definition or High Definition DVR:

 You’ll need to use the cable box.
 Closed captioning should be turned off in your TV to avoid the chance of double layers of captions.